Renting in Japan: How Much to Budget Upfront — Initial Costs Breakdown 2026

 Many newer apartments and share houses now advertise 0 reikin deals.
 If key money is a concern, filtering for these listings can save you ¥80,000–¥160,000 upfront.

-Agency Fee (仲介手数料 / Chūkai Tesūryō)
+Try the Key Money Calculator →Agency Fee (仲介手数料 / Chūkai Tesūryō)

 Real estate agents in Japan charge a fee for arranging the lease.
 By law, it cannot exceed 1 month's rent + consumption tax.